 Additional points will be awarded to projects that meet two of the following priorities.
-For the purposes of this section, points will be awarded to projects in which either disadvantaged community approach is applicable.
-Answer all of the questions in the selected priorities.
+For the purposes of this section, points will be awarded to projects in which either the disadvantaged community or low-income community approach is applicable.
+Answer all the questions in the selected priorities.
 Questions are to be answered in the Project Evaluation Questions attachment.
-Click here to find the template for your use.

-- a.
-Provide park or recreational benefits to a critically underserved community or disadvantaged community - 1.
-Identify whether and how the project will expand acreage and/or access to open space in the critically underserved or disadvantaged community. - 2.
-Specifically describe each recreational element planned for the project: - Explain how the elements contribute to the overall recreational goals and objectives. - Explain how the elements are compatible with the environment and the critically underserved or disadvantaged community. - b.
-Proposed by a critically underserved community or disadvantaged community - 1.
-Identify whether this project is proposed by a critically underserved or disadvantaged community.
-Explain your method of determination. - Is the project located within the disadvantaged community?
-Explain. - 2.
-How will the project benefit said proposed community? - 3.
+a.
+Provide park or recreational benefits to a critically underserved community or disadvantaged community

+- Identify whether and how the project will expand acreage and/or access to open space in the critically underserved, disadvantaged, or low-income community.
+(150 words maximum) - 2.
+Specifically describe each recreational element planned for the project: - Explain how the elements contribute to the overall recreational goals and objectives.
+(150 words maximum) - Explain how the elements are compatible with the environment and the critically underserved, disadvantage, or low-income community.
+(150 words maximum)

+b.
+Proposed by a critically underserved community or disadvantaged community

+- 1. Identify whether this project is proposed by a critically underserved, disadvantaged, or low-income community.
+Explain your method of determination.
+(100 words maximum) - Is the project located within a disadvantaged or low-income community?
+Explain.
+(100 words maximum) - 2.
+How will the project benefit the proposed community?
+(150 words maximum) - 3.
 Describe the importance of the project to the community.
-Is there any opposition to the project? - c.
-Develop partnerships with local community organizations and businesses in order to strengthen outreach to disadvantaged communities, provides access to quality jobs for residents of disadvantaged communities, or provides access to workforce education and training
+Is there any opposition to the project?
+(150 words maximum) - c.
+Develop partnerships with local community organizations and businesses in order to strengthen outreach to disadvantaged communities, provides access to quality jobs for residents of disadvantaged communities, or provides access to workforce education and training - 1.
+Discuss how the project will develop partnerships with local community organizations to strengthen outreach to disadvantaged or low-income communities.
+(150 words maximum) - 2.
+Discuss how the project will contract with local minority or women-owned businesses to implement the project, increase supplier diversity, and provides access to quality jobs for residents of disadvantaged or low-income communities, or provides access to workforce education and training.
+(150 words maximum) - 3.
+How does the project incorporate participation of local agencies, businesses, nonprofits, non-governmental organizations and citizens' groups in project planning, design, or implementation?
+(150 words maximum) - 4.
+Discuss any demographic, social, and/or cultural issues that are important to the local community and that will influence design, implementation, and maintenance of the project.
+(200 words maximum)

-- 1. Discuss how the project will develop partnerships with local community organizations in order to strengthen outreach to disadvantaged communities. - Discuss how the project will contract with local minority or women-owned businesses to implement the project, increase supplier diversity, and provides access to quality jobs for residents of disadvantaged communities, or provides access to workforce education and training. - 3.
-How does the project incorporate participation of local agencies, businesses, nonprofits, non-governmental organizations and citizens' groups in project planning, design, or implementation? - 4.
-Discuss any demographic, social, and/or cultural issues that are important to the local community and that will influence design, implementation, and maintenance of the project. - 5.
-Describe how the applicant or partnering community-based organizations made efforts to meet with and involve disadvantaged community residents about the project prior to the application deadline. - d.
-Uses interagency cooperation and integration - 1.
-Describe partnerships with other entities, including state entities, local land use and public health authorities, and their corresponding roles in the project. - 2.
-Describe community partnerships for the project with groups such as watershed groups, local businesses, urban forestry organizations, landowners, general public, local governments, schools, environmental groups, technical experts, neighborhood associations, etc. - 3.
-How will the project increase community interaction and cooperation? - 4.
-Are there relevant local land use, watershed, water management, or general plans that have jurisdiction over the project? - How is the project consistent with these plans? - Has the Urban Greening project been identified as a statewide priority in plans, policies, or other pronouncements? - e.
-Uses existing public lands and facilitates the use of public resources and investments, including schools - 1.
-What private, public, and/or non-profit financial resources have been obtained for this project?
+5. Describe how the applicant or partnering community-based organizations made efforts to meet with and involve disadvantaged or low-income community residents about the project prior to the application deadline.
+(200 words maximum)

+d.
+Uses interagency cooperation and integration

+- 1. Describe partnerships with other entities, including state entities, local land use and public health authorities, and their corresponding roles in the project.
+(150 words maximum) - 2.
+Describe community partnerships for the project with groups such as watershed groups, local businesses, urban forestry organizations, landowners, general public, local governments, schools, environmental groups, technical experts, neighborhood associations, etc. (150 words maximum) - 3.
+How will the project increase community interaction and cooperation?
+(100 words maximum) - 4.
+Are there relevant local land use, watershed, water management, or general plans that have jurisdiction over the project?
+(50 words maximum) - How is the project consistent with these plans?
+(100 words maximum) - 5.
+Has the Urban Greening project been identified as a statewide priority in plans, policies, or other pronouncements?
+(150 words maximum)

+e.
+Uses existing public lands and facilitates the use of public resources and investments, including schools

+1. What private, public, and/or non-profit financial resources have been obtained for this project?
+(100 words maximum)